selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

 ### Irrevocable allocation of resources

 The second part of the definition talks about `irrevocable allocation of resources`.
 What this means is that there is a cost in being wrong.
-Undoing your decision will cost to lose time, money or energy.
+Undoing your decision will cost a loss of time, money or energy.
 This is important to determine whether or not a person has made a decision.

 Think back on all those New Year's resolutions...
 All those to-dos made on the first day of the year and most of them will never even start with the resolution.
 Declaring that you have made a decision is cheap, in order to actually make one, you need to put your money, euh, I mean resource, where your mouth is!

 ## A decision can be ...